5 Easy Steps You Can Take to Go Green with Your Beauty Routine

-Use Every Last Drop
+1. Use Every Last Drop

-Recycle Your Empties
+2. Recycle Your Empties

-Plastic bottles with an imprint of the number 1, 2, or 5 within a triangle are typically recyclable.
-Their caps, however, may not be.
-"Cosmetic packaging with mixed materials like metal and plastic are notoriously difficult to recycle," says Ashlee Piper, an ecolifestyle expert.
-Happily, stores like Origins and Credo will recycle caps, empty tubes, and compacts—no purchase necessary.
-Some brands (like Burt's Bees, L'Occitane, and Eos) have free recycling programs through TerraCycle, a company that creates new products from old packaging.
+Plastic containers with an imprint of the number 1, 2, or 5 within a triangle are typically recyclable.
+Their caps, however, might not be.
+"Cosmetic packaging with mixed materials like metal and plastic are notoriously difficult to recycle," says Ashlee Piper, an eco-lifestyle expert.
+Happily, stores including Origins and Credo will recycle caps, empty tubes, and compacts, with no purchase necessary.
+Some brands (including Burt's Bees, L'Occitane, and Eos) have free recycling programs through TerraCycle, a company that creates new products from old packaging.

-Give Away Old Products
+3. Give Away Old Products

-Reconsider the Packaging
+4. Reconsider the Packaging

-Learn the Beauty Aisle Lingo
+5. Learn the Beauty Aisle Lingo

 Knowing the meaning of the words on product packaging can help you make better-informed shopping decisions.
 Here's a guide.

-- Clean: There's no regulated definition, but it most often means the formula is free of controversial ingredients, including parabens (a common preservative), sulfates (a cleansing agent), and phthalates (often found in synthetic fragrances).
+- Clean: There's no regulated definition, but it most often means the formula is free of controversial ingredients, including parabens (a common preservative), sulfates (a cleansing agent), and phthalates (usually found in synthetic fragrances).